HasteModding/ZoeToZoeCommunicator/README.md

        `public delegate void MessageDelegate(ulong id, byte[][] Params);` where id is the client ID of the client broadcasting the message and Params are the parameters sent with the message.

 ## Important notes
 A byte[] parameter filled with 255 (255 sixty one times) is invalid as it is used internally as a message terminator marking the end of a current messages parameters
+Additionally using Message names that match valid haste internal items will likely cause issues. (this is because I use the same network list to send messages that is used by the game to send what items each player has)

 ## Examples
 A simple example messanger using simple UTF8 Encoding and decoding